Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: A Common Language for Mechanistic Interpretability

 \centerline{\resizebox{0.4\textwidth}{!}{

 }}

 However, LIME only seeks to find a correspondence between the input--output behaviors of the interpretable and uninterpretable models.
-Therefore, representing both $\highmodel$ and $\lowmodel$ as a two-variable causal models connecting inputs to outputs is sufficient to describe the fidelity measure in LIME.

-To shape approximate transformation to mirror the LIME fidelity metric, define \begin{enumerate} \item The similarity between a low-level and high-level total state to be \item The probability distribution $\distribution$ to assign equal probability mass to input interventions in $\Delta_{\pset}$ and zero mass to all other interventions. \item The statistic $\statistic$ to compute the expected value of a random variable. \end{enumerate} The LIME fidelity metric is the approximate transformation metric with $\tau$ and $\omega$ as identity functions:
+Therefore, representing both $\lowmodel$ and $\highmodel$ as a causal models connecting inputs to outputs is sufficient to describe the fidelity measure in LIME.
+To shape approximate transformation to mirror the LIME fidelity metric, define \begin{enumerate} \item The similarity between a low-level and high-level total state to be \item The probability distribution $\distribution$ to assign equal probability mass to input interventions in $\Delta_{\pset}$ and zero mass to all other interventions. \item The statistic $\statistic$ to compute the expected value of a random variable. \end{enumerate} The LIME fidelity metric is the approximate transformation metric (Def. \ref{def:approx}) with $\tau$ and $\omega$ as identity functions:

 \centerline{ \resizebox{0.4\textwidth}{!}{

 }}